loopandlearn/LoopFollow/readme.md

 Loop Follow can be built using a paid Apple Developer Account on any computer using the GitHub Browser Build method as explained (tersely) [here](fastlane/testflight.md) or with more detail in [LoopDocs: GitHub Browser Build: Other Apps](https://loopkit.github.io/loopdocs/gh-actions/gh-other-apps).

+If you choose GitHub Browser Build and want to run Loop Follow on your Mac, you need to install the TestFlight app on your Mac.
+The TestFlight app shows the same set of builds and uses the same installation procedure as shown in LoopDocs for installing apps on a phone from TestFlight; just do it on your Mac.

+Note:

+If you have a Loop Follow app in your Applications folder from a prior Mac/Xcode build and then install from TestFlight:

+* TestFlight does not ask if you want to replace your app - you get a second app, Loop Follow 2.app, in your Applications folder
+* You can then delete the original Loop Follow.app and rename the TestFlight version from Loop Follow 2.app to Loop Follow.app
+* Subsequent installations from TestFlight overwrite the app
+* Your settings are maintained regardless of the app name

 ### Build using Mac/Xcode

 Loop Follow can be using a Mac computer with Xcode as described below (tersely) or with more detail using the Build-Select script, see [Loop and Learn: Build-Select Script](https://www.loopandlearn.org/build-select) or [LoopDocs: Build Select Script](https://loopkit.github.io/loopdocs/build/step14/#build-select-script) and choose to build Loop Follow.